Atilano005/FactuMatico/README.md

 This was the first time I realized I could solve a real problem--a problem that I had-- using a computer.
 No games, no social media, no cat pictures.
-A skill I had learned on a whim and a few lines of code saved us time, effort, and a potential legal issue.
+A skill I had learned on a whim and a few lines of code saved us time, effort, and a potential issues with customers.

 Also ink and paper.